+Like Dave says: "Stay away from microwaves; they don’t cook well.
+Crock-Pots work better."
+We’re in the Crock-Pot business.
 To see why cashing out a 401(k) isn’t worth it, let’s take a look at how it could play out in a real-life scenario.

-Let’s say you have 15 years left on your mortgage, and the balance stands at just about $115,000.
-You’re on fire to get out of debt, so you’re thinking of cashing in an old 401(k) that has a balance of $175,000 to pay off your home and finally be debt-free.
+Since getting that 30-year mortgage, you’ve taken control of your money and you’re on fire to get out of debt.
+So, you’re considering cashing in an old 401(k) that has a balance of $175,000 to pay off your home and finally be debt-free.

 You May Also Like